A single payment loan requires the borrower to repay the entire principal and the interest in one lump sum on the due date.

-If the interest rate is 5%, and the loan term is five years, Mike will have to pay \$10,500 in total by the time the loan term expires.
+If the interest rate is 5%, and the loan term is five years, Mike will have to pay more than $10,500 in total by the time the loan term expires.
 He will do it in monthly payments across the loan term.
-If we want to calculate the monthly expense Mike has, we take the principal, add to it the amount of interest he owes to the lender, and divide it by the number of months of the loan term.
-Since the total sum Mike has to pay is $10,500 including interest, if we divide it by the number of months (5 years = 60 months) we will get a monthly rate of $175.

 A secured loan is a loan in which the borrower has to pledge an asset as collateral.
 That asset is used only if you’re unable to pay back the loan, which is called defaulting on a loan.
-In case the borrower defaults on their loan, the lender has the legal right to repossess the asset given as collateral.
+In case the borrower defaults on their loan, the lender has the legal right of repossession.

 Since most people do not have the financial assets to buy a house by themselves, they turn to lenders for help.
 A mortgage is a secured loan with real-estate as collateral.
 Another typical example of a secured loan is a car loan.
 If Mike can’t pay his $175 per month as compensation for his loan, the lender might seize his new car.
 That’s why making your loan payments is important.

-Unsecured loans often come in the form of credit cards, lines of credit, and personal loans.
+Unsecured loans often come in the form of credit cards, lines of credit, or a personal loan.
 They do not require collateral like secured loans.
-When borrowers miss their payments multiple times, this may have consequences, such as increased interest rates, and decreased credit score.
+When borrowers miss their monthly payment multiple times, this may have consequences, such as increased interest rates, and decreased credit score.
 To avoid this, be sure to pay your credit card regularly.
-Because of the higher risk lenders have to take with unsecured loans, the interest rates are usually higher compared to secured loans.
+Because of the higher risk lenders have to take with unsecured loans, the interest rate may be higher compared to some secured loans.

-The name says it all — single-payment loan requires no partial payments.
-A single-payment loan can act as a cash advance loan at times and help you with unexpected financial needs, such as car problems, medical emergencies and similar.
-Single-payment loans are provided on the condition that the borrower can pay the full amount on the loan’s due date.
-If you need money and know that you will receive pay soon, you may take out a single-payment loan.
+The name says it all — a single-payment loan requires no partial payments.
+Furthermore, single-payment loans can act as cash advance loans at times and help you with unexpected financial needs, such as car problems, medical emergencies and similar.
+Single-payment loans are provided on the condition that the borrower can pay back their total balance by the loan’s due date.
+If you need money fast and know that you will receive pay soon, you may take out a single-payment loan.